cisagov/Malcolm/README.md

 The files required to build and run Malcolm are available on the [Idaho National Lab's GitHub page](https://github.com/idaholab/Malcolm/tree/master).
 Malcolm's source code is released under the terms of a permissive open source software license (see see `License.txt` for the terms of its release).

+#### Cross-platform considerations when running Python scripts

+There are two Python scripts used to configure and run Malcolm that are referenced several times in this document: `install.py` and `control.py` (`control.py` is actually what is executed under the hood for the `logs`, `restart`, `start`, `stop` and `wipe` commands).

+To maximize compatibility across the various platforms capable of running Malcolm, for the time being these Python scripts are compatible with both the current major release of Python (Python 3.x) and the "sunsetted" Python 2.x.

+The line `#!/usr/bin/env python` line at the beginning of these Python scripts (known as the "hashbang" or "shebang") should ensure that the `python` interpreter that is executed is the one defined by the operating system as the default Python implementation for that system.
+In most cases this is handled correctly and automatically.

+However, this behavior is not consistent across all platforms.
+On some platforms (for example, Ubuntu 20.04), `python2` and `python3` targets are provided, but not `python`.
+When this is the case, running Malcolm's Python scripts will result in an error like `/usr/bin/env: 'python': No such file or directory`.

+There are various workarounds for this scenario, including (but not limited to):

+1. Explicitly specifying the Python interpreter when running the scripts (e.g., `python3 ./scripts/install.py` or `python2 ./scripts/start`): this is the "safest" solution
+2. Defining a symlink called `python` in your `PATH` pointing to the desired interpreter (e.g., `sudo ln -r -s /usr/bin/python3 /usr/local/bin/python` or `ln -s /usr/bin/python3 ~/bin/python`, depending on your `PATH`); in Ubuntu 20.04 and up installing either the package [python-is-python3](https://packages.ubuntu.com/focal/python-is-python3) or [python-is-python2](https://packages.ubuntu.com/focal/python-is-python2) will take care of this for you
+3. Using `update-alternatives` to specify a target for calls to `python`

+This document will just use the `./scripts/install.py`-style pattern to execute the scripts.
+Just be aware that you may have to adjust your usage as necessitated by your system.

+For more information on this topic, see [PEP 394 -- The "python" Command on Unix-Like Systems](https://legacy.python.org/dev/peps/pep-0394/).

 #### Building Malcolm from scratch

 The `build.sh` script can build Malcolm's Docker images from scratch.
 See [Building from source](#Build) for more information.

+#### Initial configuration

+You must run [`auth_setup`](#AuthSetup) prior to pulling Malcolm's Docker images.
+You should also ensure your system configuration and `docker-compose.yml` settings are tuned by running `./scripts/install.py` or `./scripts/install.py --configure` (see [System configuration and tuning](#ConfigAndTuning)).

 #### Pull Malcolm's Docker images